 Understand How Car Leasing Fees, Charges, and Taxes Work

-In car leasing, as in buying, there can be charges, fees, and taxes that often surprise newcomers.
+In car leasing, as in buying, there can be charges, fees, costs, and taxes that often surprise newcomers.
 Fees can differ by dealer, leasing company, and by the state/county/city in which you live.
 The same charge or fee can sometimes have different names, depending on car company.

 Let’s take a look at the most common types of car lease charges, fees, and taxes:

 A lease is different from a loan in that payments are made at the beginning of the month in which they’re due, while loan payments are paid at the end of the due month.
-This means you make your first car lease payment in cash at the time you sign your lease contract.
+This means you make your first car lease payment to your dealer at the time you sign your lease contract.
 The first payment is NOT considered a down payment or a security deposit — it is simply the first monthly payment on your lease.
 Your second payment will be due one month later.
 Your last payment is due a month before your lease ends.

-Down Payment (Cap Cost Reduction)
+Down Payment (Capitalized Cost Reduction)